Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Application: poverty mapping for Albania

-To assess precision gains, Table \ref{tab:albania} presents summary statistics for CLS and direct estimates across municipalities.
-The results indicate that CLS estimators consistently exhibit lower CVs than direct estimators, even in municipalities with varying sample sizes.
-Moreover, for some municipalities where the estimated headcount ratio and poverty gap are zero, the CVs of direct estimates are unavailable, highlighting a key limitation of the direct estimation method.
+Table \ref{tab:albania} presents selected results across municipalities with varying sample sizes.
+The CLS estimators consistently exhibit lower estimated CVs than those of the direct estimators, even in areas with small samples.
+In several municipalities where direct estimates are zero, estimated CVs are undefined, highlighting a limitation of the direct estimation approach.

-We further compare the empirical cumulative density functions (ECDFs) of the CV of the CLS estimator and the direct estimator.
-Figure \ref{fig:ECDF} presents CV (\%) values from all sampled municipalities and shows that the ECDFs for the CLS estimators, for both the headcount ratio and the poverty gap, consistently dominate those of the direct estimators, further highlighting the improved precision of CLS estimators.
-Additionally, we find that about $78\%$ and $89\%$ of Albanian municipalities have CV values associated with the direct estimates of the headcount ratio and poverty gap, respectively, exceeding the conventional 33\% reliability threshold in small area estimation \citep{marino2019semiparametric}.
-In contrast, these percentages reduce to 28\% and 34\% when applying the proposed CLS approach.
+Figure \ref{fig:ECDF} compares the empirical cumulative distribution functions (ECDFs) of the estimated CVs for CLS and direct estimators.
+The ECDFs of the CLS estimators dominate those of the direct estimators for both HCR and PG, illustrating their improved precision.
+Notably, about 78\% (HCR) and 89\% (PG) of municipalities have direct estimate with estimated CVs exceeding the conventional 33\% reliability threshold in small area estimation \citep{marino2019semiparametric}.
+In contrast, these percentages drop to 28\% and 34\% under the CLS approach.